taichi-dev/taichi/docs/contributor_guide.rst

 - All PRs should pass **continuous integration tests** before they get merged;
 - PR authors **should not squash commits on their own**;
 - PR titles should follow :ref:`prtag`;
-- A great article from Google on `how to have your PR merged quickly <https://testing.googleblog.com/2017/06/code-health-too-many-comments-on-your.html>`_.
+- A great article from Google on `how to have your PR merged quickly <https://testing.googleblog.com/2017/06/code-health-too-many-comments-on-your.html>`_. `[PDF] <https://github.com/yuanming-hu/public_files/blob/master/graphics/taichi/google_review_comments.pdf>`_

 Reviewing & PR merging